O-X-L/ansible-opnsense/docs/source/modules/snapshot.rst

 Usage
 *****

 Allows you to create, activate and delete snapshots.
-Activation only marks the snapshot as thje default boot option.
+Activation only marks the snapshot as the default boot option.
 It does **not** change the snapshot currently running.

 Examples